17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • Veranos Bar

-How to Get There
+🚘 How To Get There

-There are several ways to get to Pontedera, including trains and cars.
-You can reach there by renting a car or hopping on your own car via the Florence-Pisa-Livorno route.
-You can also reach there via train as the railway station connects to the main parts of the city.
+• There are several ways to get to Pontedera, including trains and cars.
+You can reach there by renting a car and hopping on your own car via the Florence-Pisa-Livorno route.

-Where to Stay
+🏨 Where to Stay

-6. Civita Di Bagnoregio
+Civita di Bagnoregio

 • Piazza San Donato or Piazza del Duomo is located in the center of the village